Sixstring982/tanenbaum/README.md

 _Tanenbaum_ is an OCaml starter project for Advent of Code.

 ## Feature overview

-* Automatic downloading + caching of puzzle inputs
+- Automatic downloading + caching of puzzle inputs
-* CLI for running puzzles + submitting answers to `adventofcode.com`
+- CLI for running puzzles + submitting answers to `adventofcode.com`
-* Automatic puzzle detection + registration
+- Automatic puzzle detection + registration
+- ReasonML support out of the box

 # Quick-start